theodric/femurgebot/README.md

 Verb == post
 Noun == shit

-output: The feminine urge to post shit
+output: The feminine urge to post a shit
 ```

 ## Usage